 Immersive experiences: from the classroom to a simulated crisis response.

-Students are introduced to the realities of a fictional country in crisis through multiple simulated learning experiences.
+Students in accredited courses are introduced to the realities of a fictional country in crisis through multiple simulated learning experiences.
 These experiences become increasingly challenging and culminate in highly intensive, 360-degree action-learning sessions that replicate the realities of working in the humanitarian sector.
 Students are also assessed through virtual crisis simulations, administered online.